 Section 4.
 Duties and Responsibilities of Chief Financial Officer.
 In the absence or incapacity of the Executive Director, the Chief Financial Officer shall exercise the duties and responsibilities of the Executive Director.
 Except as may otherwise be authorized by a resolution of the Board, if the office of the Executive Director shall be vacant the Chief Financial Officer of the Corporation shall be the Acting Executive Director of the Corporation until such time as the Board has appointed a replacement Executive Director.
 The Chief Financial Officer of the Corporation shall assist the Executive Director in the carrying out of the Corporation's purposes and in fulfillment of the Corporation's public purposes.
 The Chief Financial Officer shall oversee the maintenance of the books and accounts of the Corporation.
-The Chief Financial Officer shall also perform all other duties customarily incident to the office of a Chief Financial Officer of a public benefit corporation and public authority of the State of New York and such other duties as from time to time may be assigned by the Board.
-The Chief Financial Officer shall be the Chief Compliance Officer of the Corporation for purposes of ensuring that the Corporation is in full compliance with all provisions of the Public Authorities Accountability Act (hereinafter "PAAA") applicable to the Corporation.
-The Chief Financial Officer shall prepare and distribute all annual reports required by the PAAA and as may otherwise be required by the Office of the Comptroller of the State of New York.
+The Chief Financial Officer of a public benefit corporation and public authority of the State of New York and such other duties as from time to time may be assigned by the Board.
+The Chief Financial Officer shall be the Corporation for purposes of ensuring that the Corporation is in full compliance Officer of the Corporation for purposes of ensuring that the Corporation is in full compliance with all provisions of the Public Authorities Accountability Act (hereinafter "PAAA") applicable to the Corporation.
+The Chief Financial Officer shall provisions of the Public Authorities Accountability Act (hereinafter "PAAA")

+required by the PAAA and as may otherwise be required by the Office of the Comptroller of the State of New York.
 The Chief Financial Officer of the Corporation, shall assist the Executive Director, Deputy Financial Officer and Chair in preparing the annual budget of the Corporation for submission to the Board for approval and he or she shall distribute all copies of the annual budget of the Corporation to all persons required by the PAAA.
 The Chief Financial Officer shall assist the Audit Committee of the Board in carrying out their functions.
 The Chief Financial Officer of the Corporation shall be the Contracting Officer of the Corporation for the disposition of real and personal property in accordance with the provisions of the PAAA.
-The Chief Financial Officer shall be the Freedom of Information Officer of the Corporation in accordance with the provisions of the New York State Freedom of Information Law, Article 6 of the New York Public Officers Law.
+The Chief Financial Officer shall be the Freedom of Information Officer of the Corporation Information Officer of the Corporation in accordance with the provisions of the New York State Freedom of Information Law, Article 6 of the New York Public Officers Law.